Can eating processed carbs thwart attempts to treat other addictions?

 While the author mainly concluded that people wanting to lose weight should avoid processed carbs and sugar, which is obvious, I think the next logical implication is that people trying to detox from addiction to opiates, alcohol, stimulants and other substances should also avoid flaring up their nucleus accumbens reward pathway by simultaneously avoiding processed and refined carbohydrates.

-Another interesting research study in the Fast Carbs, Processed Carbs in Cupcakesjournal Obesity, June 2013 edition, measured retinal responses to specific light stimuli with a technique called electroretinography which had been found to have a specific pattern when a person was given a dopamine-releasing, rewarding stimulus like the amphetamine-like drug methylphenidate (Ritalin).
-They then showed that a chocolate brownie, a highly potent source of processed carbs and sugar, created a very similar reward pattern on electroretinography to the amphetamine, and was also associated with increased binge eating behavior.
+Another interesting research study in the journal Obesity measured retinal responses to specific light stimuli with a technique called electroretinography which had been found to have a specific pattern when a person was given a dopamine-releasing, rewarding stimulus like the amphetamine-like drug methylphenidate (Ritalin).
+They then showed that a chocolate brownie, a highly potent source of processed carbs and sugar, created a very similar reward pattern to the amphetamine, and was also associated with increased binge eating behavior.

-The irony of Alcoholic Anonymous meetings is that often the attendees gather outside to, yes, binge on cigarettes, coffee and pastries.
-In other words, maximally stimulating their deprived reward pathways with “acceptable” rewarding substances (nicotine, caffeine and processed carbs/sugars) to compensate for the absence of alcohol or other drugs of abuse.
-Since nicotine, caffeine and high-glycemic-index foods are very short-acting agents, producing a rapid rise and then fall in blood levels of the rewarding substance, this behavior just keeps the neurochemical roller coaster going, and I believe makes achieving lasting brain stability more difficult.
+The irony of Alcoholics Anonymous meetings is that often the attendees gather outside to binge on cigarettes, coffee and pastries—maximally stimulating their deprived reward pathways with 'acceptable' rewarding substances.
+Since nicotine, caffeine and high-glycemic-index foods are very short-acting agents, producing a rapid rise and then fall in blood levels of the rewarding substance, this behavior just keeps the neurochemical roller coaster going.

 Food is indeed medicine, acting just like a prescription drug, and we should respect it as such.